6 Tips To Leave the House with BabyBaby

 Make sure you pack the essentials the night before your outing.
-Stocking up on diapers, wipes, and an extra change of baby clothes will eliminate the scramble when your baby has his third blowout of the trip (which can happen!).
-Throw a few baggies in as well to stash the dirty outfit if you need to change him.
+Stocking up on diapers, wipes and an extra change of baby clothes will eliminate the scramble when your baby has their third blowout of the trip (which can happen!).
+Throw a few baggies in as well to stash the dirty outfit if you need to change them.
 It doesn’t hurt to have an extra shirt for yourself in case your baby spits up or who knows what all over you!

 The last thing you want to expose your baby to is germs.
-Handheld sanitizers that attach to your purse or stroller are so handy for cleaning your hands before you (or anyone else) touches your baby.
-And new babies can be magnets for well-intentioned strangers.
+Handheld sanitizers that attach to your purse or stroller are ideal for cleaning your hands before you (or anyone else) touches your baby.
+And new babies can be magnets for germs and strangers.
 Most mamas are mega uncomfortable with a stranger touching their baby.
 A car seat cover acts as a barrier between your baby and the lady in the grocery store dying to pinch your baby’s cheeks!

-If you are going to the mall, pack your stroller and your carrier.
-If your baby is fussing in her stroller it could mean game over for the browsing you had planned on.
-New babies love motion and being close to their mama, so a wrap or carrier could be your answer to some stress-free time perusing the sales.
+If you are going to the mall, pack your stroller and your baby carrier.
+If your baby is fussing in their stroller, it could mean game over for the browsing you had planned on doing.
+New babies love motion and being close to their mama, so having a wrap or carrier could be your answer to some stress-free time perusing the sales.

 Going out should be beneficial to your mental health, not stressful.
 If you had a hard night and are supposed to be meeting a friend, call them and let them know you’re not up to it.
 Suggest she bring coffee over so you can lounge in your jammies.
 Find the balance between getting out and enjoying socializing and staying home to rest.
 Over-scheduling can leave you exhausted and overwhelmed.